 We need to rebuild better.
 Together.

-A stronger, safer and cleaner America
+A healthier, stronger and safer America

 Workers in every sector of the economy need support, especially in low-income communities where residents have been hit hardest by this public health crisis and many have been struggling beforehand.

 Rebuilding better means more than jobs.
 It means a healthier, stronger, safer America.
 We must work with the communities most impacted by this crisis to build a world where the air is cleaner, communities are healthier, and opportunities are greater.

 - We can rebuild healthier: Investing in clean energy will mean cleaner, healthier air for millions of Americans, including communities of color who suffer disproportionately from chronic air pollution.
 And because we know that breathing polluted air causes heart and lung diseases that make COVID-19 more likely to result in serious illness or death, that’s more important now than ever.

 - We can rebuild stronger, employing a diverse workforce to shore up our coastal and river communities to better withstand the intense storm systems that have and will continue to batter them, while putting boots-on-the-ground to help the Forest Service implement the measures we need to curtail deadly wildfires in the West.

 - We can rebuild safer and put people, including the thousands of fossil fuel workers who have lost their jobs, back to work shutting down abandoned oil wells that release toxic air pollution, repairing the nation’s leaky methane gas pipelines, and replacing the lead water lines that have made so many children sick in over 4,000 American communities.

 While we make investments to build a stronger and more inclusive economy, we should lead with the industries that show the greatest potential to help families recover.